Sheffield Forgers: Life after Forgers

-Most players went on to be extremely successful elsewhere – either at other local clubs or in Rugby Union.
-The legacy of those players at Sheffield Forgers lived on elsewhere, winning titles in both the Midlands League as players/coaches and doing extremely well in Rugby Union.
+Many players went on to be successful elsewhere – either at other local clubs or in rugby union.
+The legacy of those players at Sheffield Forgers lived on, winning titles in both the Midlands League as players/coaches and doing well in rugby union.
 Regular "bash-up" games were played with the assistance of other clubs to get the Forgers alumni back together but without back-room staff there was never really an opportunity to push on and bring everyone back together as a Forgers outfit.

 Re-form

 After nearly 8 years separated and after hearing the announcement of Sheffield Eagles coming back home to the city, conversations started to happen in the background between past Sheffield Forgers players and the possibility of re-forming was mooted.
-Since then, the club has re-formed firstly at Open-Age level, running two sides for various offerings – Both EuroTag and Full-contact Rugby League is offered.
+Since then, the club has re-formed firstly at Open-Age level, running two sides for various offerings – Both EuroTag and full-contact rugby league is offered.